sqfmi/beepy-docs/docs/faq.md

 Beeper is a universal chat app.
 It’s a single app to chat with friends on 15 different chat networks.

 Learn more at https://www.beeper.com

+### Does it have LTE/4G/5G/LoRA/Zigbee/GPS/etc. connectivity?

+Additional connectivity can be expanded via USB or GPIO ports.